-One of the quirkiest and most underrated adventure games ever, Tass Times in Tonetown is a fun romp in an psychadelic / punkrock alternate reality that could have been conceived by Timothy Leary.
-You job: visit Tonetown to save your grandpa from a hideous crocodile creature named Franklin J. Snarl, with the aid of your dog who not only could talk but became a star reporter. |
+One of the quirkiest and most underrated adventure games ever, Tass Times in Tonetown is a fun romp in a psychadelic / punkrock alternate reality that could have been conceived by Timothy Leary.
+You job: visit Tonetown to save your grandpa from a hideous crocodile creature named Franklin J. Snarl, with the aid of your dog who not only can talk but has become a star reporter. |

 An interesting anecdote concerns the origins of the name "Tass" in the game's title.
 According to Brian Fargo, this was Michael Berlyn's favorite utterance around the Interplay office.
-Having gotten a degree from Harvard where the school motto is Latin term Veritas, Mike was used to saying "tass" to means "cool" -- this stuck, and became the game's final name.
-Brian didn't like it much, but he thought it still sounds better than Enio The Wonder Dog, the game's original name.Reviewed by: Underdogs
+Having gotten a degree from Harvard where the school motto is the Latin term Veritas, Mike was used to saying "tass" to means "cool" – this stuck, and became the game's final name.
+Brian didn't like it much, but he thought it still sounds better than Enio the Wonder Dog, the game's original name.Reviewed by: Underdogs